 You would be wrong if you thought exe files only work on Windows machines.
 If you own a current Android smartphone or tablet, you can run at least some of them.
 The bad news is that you cannot directly download and install an exe file on the Android OS.
 The good news is that you can get an exe file opener for Android, along with an exe run app.

-You may be asking yourself, “Why would I want to run an exe file on my Android phone?”
+You may be asking why you would even want to run an exe file on Android.
 The biggest reason is for playing older Windows games that have not yet been ported over to the Android OS.
-Using an emulator from the Google Play Store may solve that issue, and it might even be a more straightforward solution, but running exe files on Android might still be a worthy project to some.
+Using an emulator can also solve that issue, and it might even be a more straightforward solution, but running exe files on Android might still be a worthy project to some.

-There are many apps available that will open exe files on Android.
+Many apps will open exe files on Android.
 Remember that not all exe files will run on Android, even with these special apps.
-If you were thinking about running Doom Eternal on your new OnePlus 8 Pro, that’s not going to happen.
+If you were thinking about running Doom Eternal, that’s not going to happen.
 However, if you want to run the 1993 Windows version of Doom, these exe file openers for Android could be the perfect solution.

 Open with Inno Setup Extractor

-Inno Setup Extractor is perhaps the easiest exe file opener for Android.
-After you download your desired exe on your Android phone, just download and install Inno Setup Extractor from the Google Play Store, then use a file browser to locate the exe file, and then open that file with the app.
-Inno Setup Extractor will then extract the exe on your Android phone and you can check out those files afterwards.
+Inno Setup Extractor is perhaps the easiest exe file opener to use.
+After you download your desired exe on your Android phone, download and install Inno Setup Extractor from the Google Play Store, use a file browser to locate the exe file, and open that file with the app.
+Inno Setup Extractor will then extract the exe on your Android phone, and you can check out those files afterward.

 Run exe files on Android with a DOS BOX app

-If you have any experience in running older programs on more recent operating systems, you are likely aware of DOS BOX applications.
-They allow programs made for the old MS DOS system to work on, say, Windows 10 via emulation.
-The good news is that there are also DOS BOX apps you can download in the Google Play Store.
+If you have any experience running older programs on more recent operating systems, you are likely aware of DOS BOX applications.
+They allow programs made for the old MS-DOS system to work on, say, Windows 10 via emulation.
+The good news is that there are also DOS BOX apps for Android.